Zsolt Baumgartner: Career

 Baumgartner made his Formula One race debut at the 2003 Hungarian Grand Prix, substituting for the injured Ralph Firman in the Jordan team; he also took part in the Italian Grand Prix that year.

+Baumgartner at the 2004 United States Grand Prix.

 Plans were made for Baumgartner to drive for Jordan again in 2004 with sponsorship from oil company MOL Rt.
 However, he failed to agree terms with Jordan and was signed by Minardi instead.
 This caused MOL Rt. to decrease its sponsorship amount, leading Baumgartner and his management to set up a "Zsolt Baumgartner Supporter's Club", a plan similar to that employed by Justin Wilson in 2003.

-Baumgartner raced throughout the Formula One season, and after two near-misses (ninth in Monaco and 10th in Canada) he managed to take Minardi's first point in over two years by finishing eighth (classified second last and the last car to take the chequered flag) in the United States Grand Prix held at Indianapolis Motor Speedway.
+Baumgartner raced throughout the Formula One season, and after two near-misses (ninth in Monaco and tenth in Canada) he managed to take Minardi's first point in over two years by finishing eighth (classified second last and the last car to take the chequered flag) in the United States Grand Prix held at Indianapolis Motor Speedway.

 Champ Car World Series

-In March 2007 he was confirmed as the test and reserve driver for Minardi Team USA, former boss Paul Stoddart's recently acquired Champ Car World Series team.
-Baumgartner only participated in a handful of tests for the team and made no race starts.
+In March 2007, Baumgartner was confirmed as the test and reserve driver for Minardi Team USA, former boss Paul Stoddart's recently acquired Champ Car World Series team.
+He only participated in a handful of tests for the team and made no race starts.
 Prior to the 2008 season, Champ Car unified with the rival IndyCar Series and Stoddart and the Minardi name left the sport.

 Superleague Formula

-In 2008 Baumgartner became the test driver for team Tottenham Hotspur F.C. in Superleague Formula.
+In 2008, Baumgartner became the test driver for team Tottenham Hotspur F.C. in Superleague Formula.